 Directional Terms & Regional Terms

-Anatomists and health care providers use medical terminology that can difficult and esoteric.
+Anatomists and health care professional often use medical terminology that can be difficult to understand.
 However, the purpose of this language is to increase accuracy and reduce the chance for medical errors.
 For example, is an injury “above the wrist” located on the forearm two or three inches away from the hand or at the base of the hand?
 Is it on the palm-side or back-side?
-By using precise anatomical terminology, we eliminate ambiguity.
-Many of these terms are derive from ancient Greek and Latin words since the meaning of their words are universal and do not change.
+By using precise anatomical terminology, we eliminate the chance of making mistakes.

 TL; DR